Renard R.36 Version 2 - Crashed Belgian Spitfire

 Range: 1000 km

-Its wing loading was of 123.5 kg/m², if we compare it to the extremely maneuverable Ki-43-II which had a wing loading of 121 kg/m², we can get a pretty good idea of how nimble this machine was.
-So, as with any other japanese fighter of its time, there is no armor on the plane nor are the fuel tanks self-sealing - so use your turning abilities as soon as you can!
+However, as with a lot of purebred dogfighters, there is no armor on the plane nor are the fuel tanks self-sealing - so use your turning abilities as soon as you can!

-The machine guns, while only being rifle-caliber machine guns, are substantially better than their French counterparts, basically being modified American .30 cals rechambered in 7.7 mm and having a high fire rate of 1600 rpm, as well as good incendiary rounds
+The machine guns, while only being rifle-caliber, are somewhat better than their French or British counterparts, basically being modified American .30 cals rechambered in 7.7 mm and having a rate of fire of 1350 rpm, as well as good incendiary rounds.

 About the differences between the R.36-1 and R.36-2: